Bennington College: Graduate programs

 Bennington college offers the Master of Fine Arts (MFA) in multiple disciplines and the Postbaccalaureate Premedical Program.
 Previously an MAT or BA/MAT was offered in Education through the Center for Creative Teaching, until discontinued around 2012.

 Bennington Writing Seminars

 Bennington Writing Seminars is a low-residency Master of Fine Arts program in writing co-created by Robert McDowell and Liam Rector and founded by Poet Liam Rector in 1994.
 After Rector's death in August 2007, Sven Birkerts was director until 2017.
 Poet Mark Wunderlich is the current director of Bennington Writing Seminars.
-U.S. Poet Laureate Donald Hall was a long time writer-in-residence.
+U.S. Poet Laureate Donald Hall was a long-time writer-in-residence.
 In 2007, The Atlantic named it one of the nation's best, and Poets & Writers Magazine named it one of the top three low-residency programs in the world in 2011.
-Core faculty has included fiction writers Lynn Freed, David Gates, Amy Hempel, Alice Mattison, Jill McCorkle, Rick Moody, Lynne Sharon Schwartz, and Paul Yoon; nonfiction writers Eula Biss, Jenny Boully, Susan Cheever, Melissa Febos, Phillip Lopate, and James Wood; and poets April Bernard, Jennifer Chang, Amy Gerstler, Major Jackson, David Lehman, Timothy Liu, Robert McDowell, Ed Ochester, Carmen Giménez Smith, Craig Morgan Teicher, and Mark Wunderlich.

-Notable alumni of the program include Bill Ayers, Lisa Brennan-Jobs, Jasmin Darznik, Amy Gerstler, Tod Goldberg, Nathalie Handal, Erica Hunt, Angela Jackson, Suleika Jaouad, Morgan Jerkins, Molly Jong-Fast, Fedwa Malti-Douglas, Megan Mayhew Bergman, Susan Scarf Merrell, Marie Mutsuki Mockett, Ivy Pochoda, Rolf Potts, Jamie Quatro, Mark Sarvas, Cynthia D'Aprix Sweeney, and Sarai Walker.

 Dance

 The MFA in Dance is designed as a two-year, four-term program; however, those who cannot commit to four consecutive terms are encouraged to propose an alternative schedule when applying.